 The Wisconsin National Primate Research Center (WNPRC) is one of seven federally supported National Primate Research Centers and the only one in the Midwest.
 More than 250 center scientists, through competitive grants, conduct research in primate biology with relevance to human and animal health.

 Donate to the Wisconsin National Primate Research Center

 Your support will help continue the tradition of excellence in teaching, research, and public service.Make a Gift

-The Primate Center is based in the University of Wisconsin-Madison Graduate School.
+The Primate Center is based in the University of Wisconsin-Madison Office of the Vice Chancellor for Research and Graduate Education.
 The Center has strong research and teaching links to the UW Schools or Colleges of Medicine, Letters and Science, Agriculture and Life Sciences, and Veterinary Medicine.

 The mission of the Primate Center is to increase our understanding of basic primate biology and to improve human health and quality of life through research.
 To accomplish this, the WNPRC: